Choose your settings

 1. Important documents: Does your purchase offer give you enough time?

-Make sure the terms of your offer to purchase allow enough time for you to consult all the necessary documents, such as the condo declaration, financial statements, by-laws and location certificate or certificates.
-Make sure the sellers already have some of these documents on hand or ask the condo syndicate for them.
+Make sure the conditions of your purchase offer leave you enough time to pore through all the necessary papers, like the co-ownership declaration, financial statements, condo rules and location certificate.
+Ask the sellers for them, and if they don’t have these documents, ask the condo syndicate.

 Did you know?